 1. Let Business Case Drive the Transaction

 A well-built business case captures the reason for initiating a merger or acquisition.
-Anchor on the business case and make it both the driver and the metric, like increasing revenue, retaining customers, and enhancing product offerings.
+Make that business case both the driver and the metric for increasing revenue, retaining customers, and enhancing product offerings.

-Accelerating deal value requires stretch goals; deals are significant investments and should be treated as valuable assets that require careful planning.
+Accelerating deal value requires high-effort and high-risk stretch goals; deals are significant investments and should be treated as valuable assets that require careful planning.

 2. Agree on a Master Plan